i200438/_DevOps_Learning-Contribution_Fall2024/Blog/Item-Based_Filtering.md

 ---

-Read the full blog on [Medium] (#https://medium.com/@i200438/a-beginners-guide-to-item-based-collaborative-filtering-1af3a19f7a92).
+Read the full blog on [Medium](https://medium.com/@i200438/a-beginners-guide-to-item-based-collaborative-filtering-1af3a19f7a92).